adnanrahic/serverless-monitoring-the-good-the-bad-the-ugly/draft2.md

 ## Final thoughts
 Whoa...
 This has been an emotional roller-coaster.
 Starting out as a sceptic about the ability to monitor and track large scale Serverless apps, I've turned into a believer.
 It all boils down to the developer mindset.
 It takes a while to switch from the mental image of a server to FaaS.
 With much reason indeed.
 Serverless is an incredible piece of technology, and I can only see a bright future if we keep pushing the borders with awesome tools like Serverless Offline, Dashbird, CloudWatch, and many others.

-I'd urge you to check out the tools I used above, as they have been a great help to me.
+I urge you to check out the tools I used above, as they have been of great help to me.

 Hope you guys and girls enjoyed reading this as much as I enjoyed writing it.
 Until next time, be curious and have fun.